zulfadlizainal/engineer/docs/nr_embb/nr_embb_nwarchitecture.md

 ***<mark>User Plane: PDCP Layer Function</mark>***

-PDCP hold the bridge to combine both User Plane and Control Plane.
-PDCP sublayer introduced few new functions in NR such as handling user plane split bearer.
+PDCP hold the bridge to combine both User Plane and Control Plane.<br> PDCP sublayer introduced few new functions in NR such as handling user plane split bearer.

 1. Transfer of Data (User Plane to Control Plane)